 You can find software for both home and office use of varying degrees of cost, performance and features.
 We’ll use perhaps the most recognized, and a personal favorite, developer as an example: Cloudberry Labs.

-Cloudberry Labs produces three different types of software that integrate with Amazon S3:
+Cloudberry Labs produces two different types of software that integrate with Amazon S3:

 - CloudBerry Explorer: Move and manage files from your desktop.
 Allows for bulk-management of content instead of uploading one file at a time